Kenora: History

 Kenora is situated on the traditional territory of the Ojibway people.
+The first European, Jacques de Noyon, sighted Lake of the Woods in 1688.
 Among the earliest Europeans in the Lake of the Woods area was explorer and fur trader Pierre Gaultier de Varennes et de La Vérendrye.
-The first European, Jacques de Noyon, sighted Lake of the Woods in 1688.

 Pierre de La Vérendrye established a secure French trading post, Fort Saint Charles, to the south of present-day Kenora near the current Canada/U.S. border in 1732, and France maintained the post until 1763 when it lost the territory to the British in the Seven Years' War.
 Until then, it was the most northwesterly settlement of New France.
 In 1836 the Hudson's Bay Company established a post on Old Fort Island, and in 1861, the Company opened a post on the mainland at Kenora's current location.

 In 1878, the company surveyed lots for the permanent settlement of Rat Portage ("portage to the country of the muskrat") — the community kept that name until 1905, when it was renamed Kenora.

 Kenora was once claimed as part of the Province of Manitoba, and there are early references to Rat Portage, Manitoba.
-There was a long lasting argument between the two provinces known as the Ontario-Manitoba boundary dispute.
+There was a long-lasting argument between the two provinces known as the Ontario-Manitoba boundary dispute.
 Each province claimed the town as part of their territory and the dispute lasted from 1870 to 1884.
 Although Ottawa had ruled the town part of Manitoba in 1881, the issue was finally taken up with the Judicial Committee of the Privy Council which eventually decided in Ontario's favour.
 Kenora officially became part of the province of Ontario in 1889.
 Boundaries were drawn up for the provinces and the Northwest Angle on Lake of the Woods which definitively drew the borders between Ontario, Manitoba, and the U.S. state of Minnesota.

 Gold and the railway were both important in the community's early history: gold was first discovered in the area in 1850, and by 1893, 20 mines were operating within 24 km of Rat Portage, and the first Canadian ocean-to-ocean train passed through in 1886 on the Canadian Pacific Railway.
 Among the entrepreneurs attracted to the town was the Hon.
 JEP Vereker, a retired British army officer and youngest son of the 4th Viscount Gort.

 Later, a highway was built through Kenora in 1932, becoming part of Canada's first coast-to-coast highway in 1943, and then part of the Trans-Canada Highway, placing the community on both of Canada's major transcontinental transportation routes.
 The original barrier to the completion of the highway concerned the crossing of the Winnipeg River at two locations.
-The single span arch bridges are among the longest of their type in North America.
+The single-span arch bridges are among the longest of their type in North America.